What Will Winter Weather Bring To Australia?

 When it comes to the weather, all is changeable except the seasons..or are they?

 When I was a young lad, growing up in Western Australia, you could count on specific seasons.
 Winter was wet and cool, it used to rain pretty much 2 days out of 3.
 Spring was sunny with a few showers, and a cool sea breeze to chill you.
-Summer was always hot and sunny, perfect for my job as a local window cleaner.
+Summer was always hot and sunny, perfect for my job as a first call option for when you Google, window cleaning services near me.
 Autumn started hot, but soon it settled into a winter pattern.

 How times have changed!
 Now, in Perth, Western Australia, summers are humid with occasional rain, Autumn is hot and sunny, Winter is drier and warmer, and finally Sprint is dry and hot.
 So, to characterise it, Perth used to have a mediterranean climate, but now it is sub-tropical semi-arid.